TSandfeld/02805_imdb.github.io/Website.md

 ![eig](./images/eig_top10.png)

 One hypothesis is that movies with many "star-actors" ensure great ratings.
-But another could be that many "star-actors" actually just ruin it for each other and want to steal the show all of them, resulting in a movie with no real plot or just going in too many different directions.
+But another could be that many "star-actors" actually just ruin it for each other and want to steal the show from each other, resulting in a movie with no real plot or just going in too many different directions.
 These measures of centrality does however not really influence the rating of a movie as the correlation is almost 0.
 So making a movie with actors who are very productive/famous does not guarantee a good rating and neither will high centrality automatically give you a low rating.

 ### Communities